Dogville: Chapter EIGHT

-Chapter 8: "In which a meeting reveals the truth": At a town meeting, Grace details her abuse, prompting residents to vote to hand her to the gangsters.
+At a town meeting, Grace details her abuse, prompting residents to vote to remove her from the town.
+But there is a problem with her spreading the ill-being of Dogville; they wanted Tom to think of a better solution.
 Tom, feigning loyalty, attempts to sleep with her but is rebuffed.
-Realizing his hypocrisy, he betrays Grace by calling her pursuers.
+Realizing his hypocrisy, he betrays Grace by retrieving the reward card and calling her pursuers.
 Resigned, Grace mutters, "Nobody's gonna sleep here"—echoing Pirate Jenny's vengeance anthem.